What is a Web Portal and Why is it Beneficial for Business?

 - Horizontal.
 These portals are intended for everyone to use and contain content suitable for the public.
 They are similar to mass media but more interactive;

 - Vertical.
 These portals are created for narrowly focused target audiences that are interested in a certain theme or business.
 B2C (business-to-client) and B2B (business-to-business) applications may be classified as vertical web-portals.

 How does a web portal work?

 Every web portal has three main criteria to answer:

 - Integration — serves to fill pages with content, uniting system and customer;

 - Consistency — defines an unchanging look of all system components;

 Web portals offer an access point to various types of content and services.
-The content of a web portal is dynamically managed through the use of databases, application windows and cookies.
-Information within a web portal is often organised into channels, which are customizable page containers where specific information is loaded (portlets).
+The content of a web portal is dynamically managed through the use of databases, application windows, and cookies.
+Information within a web portal is often organized into channels, which are customizable page containers where specific information is loaded (portlets).
 Such channels categorize available information.
 Thus, they help search systems and customization options.